A-Attipoe/Dashboards/README.md

 Development indicators are measurable characteristics or variables used to assess the level of development or progress of a country, region, or community.
 These indicators provide insights into various aspects of socio-economic well-being and quality of life.
 They help policymakers, researchers, and organizations to understand the current state of development, track changes over time, and identify areas that require attention or improvement.
 In this analysis we will be focusing on three types of development indicators; economic, social and environmental across 5 continents and 162 countries in the year 1980.
 The data under scrutiny was collected during the months of May, June, and July.
 #### Economic development indicator
-Gross Domestic Product (GDP): GDP is a measure of the total monetary value of all goods and services produced within a country's borders within a specific time period, usually annually or quarterly.
+**Gross Domestic Product (GDP)**: GDP is a measure of the total monetary value of all goods and services produced within a country's borders within a specific time period, usually annually or quarterly.
 It is a key indicator of the economic health and size of a nation's economy.
 A higher GDP typically indicates a stronger economy with more wealth and resources available for its citizens.
 #### Social Development Indicator
-Life Expectancy: Life expectancy is the average number of years a person is expected to live based on current mortality rates.
+**Life Expectancy:** Life expectancy is the average number of years a person is expected to live based on current mortality rates.
 It is a crucial indicator of the overall health and well-being of a population.
 Higher life expectancy generally reflects better access to healthcare, nutrition, sanitation, and overall living conditions.
-Child Mortality Rate per 1000 Births: Child mortality rate, often expressed as the number of deaths of children under the age of five per 1,000 live births, is a measure of the number of children who die before reaching the age of five.
+**Child Mortality Rate per 1000 Births:** Child mortality rate, often expressed as the number of deaths of children under the age of five per 1,000 live births, is a measure of the number of children who die before reaching the age of five.
 It is a key indicator of the quality of healthcare, nutrition, sanitation, and socio-economic conditions in a country.
 Lower child mortality rates typically indicate better access to healthcare and improved living standards.
 #### Environmental Development Indicator
-CO2 Emissions per person (Tonnes): CO2 emissions per person measures the amount of carbon dioxide (CO2) emitted per capita in a given area, usually measured in metric tons per person per year.
+**CO2 Emissions per person (Tonnes):** CO2 emissions per person measures the amount of carbon dioxide (CO2) emitted per capita in a given area, usually measured in metric tons per person per year.
 It is an important indicator of a country's contribution to climate change and its environmental impact.
 Higher emissions per capita indicate greater reliance on fossil fuels and less sustainable development practices.

 ### FINDINGS
 #### GDP per Capita Analysis:
-The top 5 countries with the highest GDP per capita, as depicted on the bar chart, include Qatar, United Arab Emirates, Kuwait, Luxembourg, and Saudi Arabia.
-Conversely, the countries with the lowest recorded GDP per capita, observed from the bar chart, are Ethiopia, Eritrea, Mozambique, Timor-Leste, and South Sudan.
+The **top 5** countries with the highest GDP per capita, as depicted on the bar chart, include **Qatar, United Arab Emirates, Kuwait, Luxembourg,** and **Saudi Arabia**.
+Conversely, the countries with the **lowest** recorded GDP per capita, observed from the bar chart, are **Ethiopia, Eritrea, Mozambique, Timor-Leste**, and **South Sudan**.
 #### Child Mortality Rate Analysis:
-Among the top 5 countries with the highest average child mortality rates are Mali, Niger, Sierra Leone, Guinea, and Burkina Faso.
-Conversely, Iceland, Sweden, Croatia, Slovenia, and Andorra demonstrate the least average child mortality rates.
+Among the **top 5** countries with the highest average child mortality rates are **Mali, Niger, Sierra Leone, Guinea,** and **Burkina Faso**.
+Conversely, **Iceland, Sweden, Croatia, Slovenia,** and **Andorra** demonstrate the **least average child mortality rates**.
 #### CO2 Emissions Observations:
-Reviewing the column chart, countries like Qatar, United Arab Emirates, Kuwait, Luxembourg, and Bahrain exhibit the highest CO2 emissions per person.
-Conversely, Mali, Timor-Leste, Chad, Burundi, and South Sudan rank lowest in CO2 emissions per person.
+Reviewing the column chart, countries like **Qatar, United Arab Emirates, Kuwait, Luxembourg,** and **Bahrain** exhibit the **highest CO2 emissions per person**.
+Conversely, **Mali, Timor-Leste, Chad, Burundi,** and **South Sudan** rank **lowest in CO2 emissions per person**.
 #### Average Life Expectancy Insights:
 Examining the map visualization, it's notable that overall average life expectancy among countries appears relatively consistent.
-However, Switzerland emerges with the highest life expectancy at 77 years, while Mali exhibits the lowest life expectancy at 47 years.
+However, **Switzerland** emerges with the **highest life expectancy** at **77 years**, while **Mali** exhibits the **lowest life expectancy** at **47 years**.
 #### Life Expectancy and Child Mortality Rate by Continent:
 As depicted by the line and column chart, a clear trend emerges: higher life expectancy corresponds with lower child mortality rates across the 5 continents.
-Notably, Europe demonstrates high life expectancy and low child mortality rates, while Africa exhibits the opposite pattern.
+Notably, **Europe** demonstrates high life expectancy and low child mortality rates, while **Africa** exhibits the opposite pattern.
 #### Correlation Analysis:
 Scatter plots reveal interesting relationships:
 •	A positive relationship is evident between CO2 emissions and GDP per capita.